D4MPYO/Bingo-Game-Java/README.md

 # Bingo-Game-Java

 Welcome to the Bingo Game, a console-based Java application offering a fun and interactive experience with two exciting game modes.
-This project demonstrates fundamental programming concepts while delivering a fully functional Bingo game for up to four players.
+This project demonstrates fundamental programming concepts while delivering a fully functional Bingo game.

 # Features:
 1. Dynamic Bingo Card Generation: Automatically generates 5x5 Bingo cards with unique numbers and a free center space.